Prepare Installation Media

 pacman-key --lsign-key DDF7DB817396A49B2A2723F7403BD972F75D9D76

-Install the kernel module with
+Install the ZFS kernel module

 pacman -S zfs-dkms